IBM-Cloud/ibm-cloud-developer-tools/README.md

 $ curl https://idt-installer.mybluemix.net/ | bash
 ```

-Once complete, there will be three aliass defined to access the IDT:
+Once complete, there will be three aliases defined to access the IDT:
-- `idt` : Main command line tool for IBM Cloud Native development
+- `idt` : Main command line tool for IBM cloud native development (shortcut to 'bx dev')
-- `idt-update` : Update your IDT tools to the latest version
+- `idt-update` : Update your IDT environment to the latest versions
 - `idt-uninstall` : Uninstall the IBM Developer Tools

 Note: You will need to reload your bash environment (ie `. ~/.bashrc`) to access these commands.